 Francesco Koch has inherited a countryside home following the death of his parents where he lives alone tended by his devoted housekeeper Iris.
 His girlfriend Anna Volki then dies.
-His hobby is taxidermy and so after the funeral Francesco goes and digs up Anna’s body and brings it home.
+Francesco’s hobby is taxidermy and so after the funeral he digs up Anna’s body and brings it home.
 He removes the viscera and preserves her body, keeping it in a bed.
-Francesco picks up various other women – a hitch-hiker, a girl who twists her ankle while jogging, a girl he meets in a disco – but is forced to kill them, aided by Iris, when they discover his secret.
+Francesco picks up various other women – a hitch-hiker, a girl who twists her ankle while jogging, a girl he meets in a disco – but is forced to kill them when they discover his secret.

 Blue Holocaust was one of the films from Italian director Joe D’Amato.
 D’Amato is regarded as the most prolific Italian film director of all time, having made nearly 200 films between the 1970s and his death in 1999.
-Throughout his three decade career, D’Amato was born as Aristide Massacesi – he takes the cinematographer’s credit under that name here – and hid behind over a dozen pseudonyms throughout his career.
-D’Amato worked in many genres, although it is for his extensive output of erotic/pornographic films that he is best known.
+D’Amato was born as Aristide Massacesi – he takes the cinematographer’s credit under that name here – and hid behind over a dozen pseudonyms throughout his career.
+He worked in many genres, although it is for his extensive output of erotic/pornographic films that he is best known.
 (See below for Joe D’Amato’s other genre films).

 Blue Holocaust exists among a host of alternate titles – the literal translation of the original Italian title Buio Omega is Dark Omega.
-The film came from the period when D’Amato was working in the Italian exploitation genres of the day – he dipped his toes into the giallo, zombie and cannibal films, sword and sorcery and Mad Max copies that were popular during this period.
+The film came from the period when D’Amato was working in the Italian exploitation genres of the day – he dipped his toes into the giallo, zombie, cannibal, sword and sorcery films and Mad Max copies that were popular during this period.
 Certainly, he was making far more coherent and better polished works than another contemporary like the vastly overrated Lucio Fulci.
-However, as with some of the strange combinations we ended up with like the blend of porn and cannibal film in Emmanuelle and the Last Cannibals (1977), you suspect that D’Amato’s real interest lay in making erotica.
+However, as with some of the strange combinations we ended up with such as the blend of porn and cannibal film in Emmanuelle and the Last Cannibals (1977), you suspect that D’Amato’s real interest lay in making erotica.

-There is the rather perverse scene where Kieran Canter brings home a woman (Anna Cardini) who has injured her leg while jogging, bandages her and then starts to make out with her on the bed beside the one where Cinzia Monreale’s preserved corpse lies, before the girl freaks out when Kieran pulls the covers back so the corpse can watch them.
+There is the rather perverse scene where Kieran Canter brings home a woman (Anna Cardini) who has injured her leg while jogging, bandages her and then starts to make out with her on the bed beside the one where Cinzia Monreale’s preserved corpse lies, only for the girl to freak out when Kieran pulls the covers back so the corpse can watch them.
 The nastiest part of the scene is where Kieran bites a chunk out of Cardini’s neck out and then throws her body into the furnace and lights it only to realise that she is still alive.

-There is the odd scene that seems schlocky – one where Kieran Canter holds Lucia D’Elia down and starts snipping her fingernails off, which seems pointlessly sadistic rather than the tone of perverse ghoulishness the rest of the film achieves; or a shot that cuts from Kieran bringing Simonetta Allodi home from a disco to her face half-submerged in a bath where our assumption is that she has drowned or is in another bath of acid before the pullback to show she is just having a bath – but mostly this is a film where Joe D’Amato is successful in sustaining an unusually perverse mood by simply taking a calm and clinical approach.
+There is the odd scene that seems schlocky – one where Kieran Canter holds Lucia D’Elia down and starts snipping her fingernails off, which seems pointlessly sadistic rather than the tone of perverse ghoulishness the rest of the film achieves;.
+There is another shot that cuts from Kieran bringing Simonetta Allodi home from a disco to her face half-submerged in a bath where our assumption is that she has drowned or is in another bath of acid before the pullback to show she is just having a bath.
+Mostly though this is a film where Joe D’Amato sustains an unusually perverse mood by simply taking a calm and clinical approach.